fgnt/sms_wsj/README.md

  - Manually read the files from the filesystem (Recommented, when you don't work with python or don't want to use the provided code)
  - Manually read the json (Not recommented)
- - Use some helper from us to:
+ - Use some helper functions from us to:
    - Load all interested files from the disk (Recommented for local file systems)
    - Load only original WSJ utterances and the RIRs and generate the examples on the fly with the help of the json.
 (Recommented for remote file systems, we mainly use this)
      - This requires some CPU time.
 This can be done in a backgroud threadpool, e.g. `lazy_dataset.Dataset.prefetch`, for NN experiments, where the CPU often idls, while the GPU is working.